SeanKilleen/seankilleen.github.io/_posts/2025-01-15-my-thoughts-on-the-fluentassertions-license-change.md

 * Total licensing cost: $130 times the number of developers who are in scope
 * That cost in "dev hours": total licensing cost / rough hourly rate of a dev
 * Add 1-2 more hours because dealing with keeping up with licensing is not a value-add use of my time and feels like a paper cut.
-* How long would it take to replace it in dev hours?
+* How long would it take to remove/replace it, in dev hours?

 With that information, I'll ask: